 - Some medicines can affect how ticagrelor works.
 Tell your doctor if you are using any of the following:

 - Atazanavir, carbamazepine, clarithromycin, digoxin, indinavir, itraconazole, ketoconazole, lovastatin, nefazodone, nelfinavir, phenobarbital, phenytoin, rifampin, ritonavir, saquinavir, simvastatin, telithromycin, or voriconazole

-- Blood thinner (including warfarin or heparin)
+- Blood thinner (including heparin)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant, or if you have liver disease, heart rhythm problems, lung or breathing problems (including asthma or COPD), or a history of bleeding problems.
 Tell your doctor if you had a recent surgery.